Skip to main content

 Hash chiplet

 The hash chiplet executes all Poseidon2-based hashing performed by the VM.
-In the current design it is split into two regions:
+In the current design it is split into two sub-chiplets that each own their own chiplet-level selector in the shared chiplet tri-state selector system:

-1. Controller region (perm_seg = 0) records hash requests as compact (input, output) row pairs and communicates with the rest of the VM via the chiplets bus.
+1. Controller (s_ctrl = 1) records hash requests as compact (input, output) row pairs and communicates with the rest of the VM via the chiplets bus.

-2. Permutation segment (perm_seg = 1) executes Poseidon2 permutations in a dedicated compute region, using one packed 16-row cycle per unique input state.
+2. Permutation (s_perm = 1) executes Poseidon2 permutations in a dedicated compute region, using one packed 16-row cycle per unique input state.

 This separation lets the VM deduplicate permutations: if the same input state is requested multiple times, the controller records multiple requests but the permutation segment executes the permutation only once and carries the request count as a multiplicity.